 To make this sweet birthday treat, I used a NEW product called, The Curious Creamery Ice Cream Cake Mix that I found at Walmart in the Celebration aisle.
 The mix comes in two flavors – Sweet Cream and German Chocolate.
 Both flavors are free of preservatives, high-fructose corn syrup, hydrogenated fats, gluten, cholesterol, trans fats, and artificial colors or flavors!
 Each box even comes with two ice cream packets that can be used to create indulgent or calorie conscious ice cream flavors – you control the ‘mix-in’ ingredients.
 Cool, right?!

-Oh, and did you happen to see the price of The Curious Creamery Ice Cream Cake Mix in the photo (there’s a coupon below)?
+Oh, and did you happen to see the price of The Curious Creamery Ice Cream Cake Mix in the photo?
 I’ve paid over $30 for generic store bought ice cream cakes and even more for custom cakes.
 The affordable price of the Ice Cream Cake Mix gave me a lot of wiggle room to create the Fudgy German Chocolate Ice Cream Cake Cups and buy the items to create my daughter’s special birthday cup too!

 Since my daughter wanted something chocolate, I opted for the German Chocolate mix.
 Although, the Sweet Cream mix might have made it into my shopping cart because I may want to make coffee ice cream for myself – can you blame a girl?
 Plus, while I was shopping at Walmart, I picked up all the other ingredients needed to make the Fudgy German Chocolate Ice Cream Cups (recipe below).